Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 ## Recommendations
 - The use of this model to predict the sales of an item in a store is reliable for an error tolerance of 812$.
-- To boost the sales, we must mainly choose the optimal items prices and outlet type.
+- To boost sales, we must mainly choose the optimal items prices and outlet type.

 ## Limitations & Next Steps